delaneyj/datastar/backends/go/site/static/md/essays/another_dependency.md

 # Another Dependency

 Datastar is small, like really small.
-Even with all the plugins included it hovers between 10-11Kb minified+gzipped.
-One of the things that might not be know is how much of that is actually "external" dependencies.
+Even with all the plugins included it hovers between 10-12Kb minified+gzipped.
+One of the things that you might not know is how much of that is actually "external" dependencies.

 ![Datastar Dependencies](/static/images/essays/datastar_dependencies.png)

-As you can see over half of the size is actually the dependencies.

-Let's break it down:
+It accounts for over half of the size is actually the dependencies; let's break it down:

 | Dependency                                                            | Usage                                                                                                 |
 | --------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------- |